Colin Meads: After retirement

 After retiring as a player in 1973, Meads became chairman of the King Country union, and spent time selecting and coaching the now-defunct North Island rugby team.
 In 1986 he was elected to the national selection panel, but was fired later in the year for acting as coach to the unauthorised New Zealand Cavaliers tour of apartheid South Africa, where the All Blacks were no longer allowed to tour.
 In 1992 he was elected to the New Zealand Rugby Union council and remained there for four years.
 In 1994 and 1995 he was All Blacks manager, which included the 1995 Rugby World Cup.
 He was uncompromising in this role, not afraid to let loose at his players when they played poorly.

 Despite his retirement from rugby, Meads remained a familiar face to many New Zealanders.
 He was a frequent public speaker at events, donating money raised to buy a farm for people with intellectual disabilities.
 He also appeared on television advertising products ranging from tanalised fence posts to finance companies.
 He was seen by many as the public face of Provincial Finance, he described the company as "solid as, I'd say" in an advertisement, and was later criticised when it went bankrupt.
 He regretted doing the ad and was sorry so many people lost money when it failed.
 Despite this Meads was named the third most trusted New Zealander after Victoria Cross holder Willie Apiata and triple Olympic gold medallist Peter Snell in 2008.

-In 2007 the Meads sold their 102 ha sheep farm so they could move into Te Kuiti.
+In 2007 the Meads sold their 102 ha sheep farm so they could move into Te Kūiti.

 In August 2016 it was announced that Meads had been diagnosed with pancreatic cancer, following several months of illness.
 He died on 20 August 2017, as a result of cancer.
 As a mark of respect many New Zealanders placed rugby balls outside the front doors of their homes.

 Meads is buried in the Te Kuiti New Cemetery.